 The Ph.D.
-Preliminary Exam is offered at the end of the Fall and Spring quarters.
+Preliminary Exam is offered simultaneously with the M.S.
+Comprehensive Exam, at the end of the Fall and Spring quarters.
 There are no additional exam offerings.
 To take the exam, students must complete the registration form at least one month prior to the exam date.
 Students who have waived all 5 subjects with grades of "A" or higher are required to submit a registration form.
 Generally, two months before the exam, students are notified by email that registration is open.